 5. Delivery strategy

 This is where you map delivery to the learner journey.
-For example, you might have multiple onboarding assets: a virtual training session, videos, and help articles.
+For example, as part of your onboarding process, you might have multiple assets: a virtual training session, videos, and help articles.
 When building your partner training delivery strategy, you’ll answer:

-• How does each asset connect to each other?
+- How does each asset connect to the others?

 If you have several types of partners with different learning needs, answer these questions for each learner persona.